Artificial Intelligence Markup Language (AIML)

 In contrast, unsupervised learning involves training a model on unlabeled data.
 Reinforcement learning involves training a model to make decisions based on rewards and punishments.

-What are some of the most important Artificial Intelligence Markup Language tags?
+The most important Artificial Intelligence Markup Language tags

 The Star tag captures and stores information from the user's input.
 It can be used in pattern and template tags and is denoted by an asterisk (*).
 The Star tag can capture single words or entire phrases.